 We and our third-party contract manufacturers, contract research organizations and clinical sites may experience disruptions in supply of product candidates and/or procuring items that are essential for our research and development activities, including, for example, raw materials used in the manufacturing of our product candidates, medical and laboratory supplies used in our clinical trials or preclinical studies or animals that are used for preclinical testing, in each case, for which there may be shortages because of ongoing efforts to address the COVID-19 pandemic.
-While we believe that we currently have sufficient supply of our product candidates to continue our on- going clinical trials, some of our product candidates, or materials contained therein, come from facilities located in areas impacted by COVID-19.
-There is no guarantee that the recent COVID-19, or any potential future outbreak would not impact our future supply chain, which could have a material adverse impact on our clinical trial plans and business operations.
+While we believe that we currently have sufficient supply of our product candidates to continue our on- going clinical trials, some of our product candidates, or materials contained therein, come from facilities located in areas impacted by the COVID-19 pandemic.
+There is no guarantee that the ongoing COVID-19 outbreak, or any potential future outbreak, will not impact our future supply chain, which could have a material adverse impact on our clinical trial plans and business operations.

-Additionally, we have enrolled, and will seek to enroll, cancer patients in our clinical trials at sites located both in the United States and internationally.
-Some of our clinical trial sites are outside of the United States, including in areas recently noted as being impacted by COVID-19.
+Additionally, we have enrolled, and are seeking to enroll, cancer patients in our clinical trials at sites located both in the United States and internationally, including in areas being impacted the COVID-19 pandemic.
 In the event that clinical trial sites close to enrollment in our trials or shift resources to address COVID-19, this could have a material adverse impact on our clinical trial plans and timelines.
 We may face difficulties recruiting or retaining patients in our ongoing and planned clinical trials if patients are affected by the virus or are fearful of visiting or traveling to our clinical trial sites because of the COVID-19 pandemic.